unipop-graph/unipop/README.md

 Unipop aims to mitigate these difficulties.

 ### Why Gremlin?
-**SQL**, the industry standard, is a fine tool for many use-cases.
-However, it does have its down-sides:
+**SQL**, the industry standard, is a fine tool for many use cases.
+However it does have its down sides:
 - Structured Schema - Tables and their fields need to be explicitly defined.
 - Relationships - The Relational Data Model can quickly become a [JOIN nightmare](http://sql2gremlin.com/#_recommendation).
 - Declarative - The exclusively declarative nature of SQL confines it to very specific query structures.
 - Usability - Queries are loosely-typed "free text", often requiring complicated ORMs.

 **Gremlin** can better handle varied, multi-connected, and frequently changing data:
-- Unstructured Schema - It's not necessary to pre-define types.
+- Unstructured Schema - It's not necessary to pre-define types or their properties.
 Elements are either a Vertex or Edge.
 - Connections - Connections (i.e. Edges) are an integral part of a Graph Data Model and the Gremlin query language.
 - Imperative _and_ Declarative - Gremlin queries are written in a functional, pipeline-styled structure, providing considerable flexibility in queries.
 - Usability - Host Language embedding.
 Easier to read, write, find errors, and reuse query code.

-**Apache Tinkerpop**, the Gremlin framework, also provides other features:
+**Apache Tinkerpop**, the Gremlin framework, also provides other useful features:
 - Query optimization
 - Additional Query Languages
 - Language Drivers